 NAME

-This association, a non-profit corporation (organized in 1880 and first incorporated on September 20, 1950) shall be known as Nebraska Academy of Sciences, Inc. (Academy).
-It shall be an affiliate of the American Association for the Advancement of Science (AAAS) and National Association of Academies of Science (NAAS).
+This association, a non-profit corporation (organized in 1880 and first incorporated on September 20, 1950) shall be known as Nebraska Academy of Sciences, Inc. (NAS, Academy).
+It shall be an affiliate of the American Association for the Advancement of Science (AAAS) and a member of the National Association of Academies of Science (NAAS).
+It shall affiliate with the Nebraska Junior Academy of Science (NJAS, Junior Academy).

 ARTICLE II